nsavinov/SPTM/README.md

 # after running script above, move the starting points manually
 ```

+### Related projects
+Check out the code for [Episodic Curiosity](https://github.com/google-research/episodic-curiosity), which addresses the exploration problem using episodic memory and R-network.

 ### Acknowledgements
 We would like to thank Anastasia Savinova for helping with the demo video.